 Jessica Yellin, author of Savage News, founder of News Not Noise, and former CNN White House correspondent

-“Vote Her In bravely takes up women’s political drama where the story left off in November 2016.
-It is the necessary call to action at the highest level to take the highest jobs in the land, including the Presidency, so cruelly denied that day.
-Sive mobilizes resources old — books, strategies — and new — wonderful posters from the women’s marches —to create a substantive and appealing guide for this last push.
+“Vote Her In is the necessary call to action at the highest level to take the highest jobs in the land, including the Presidency, so cruelly denied.
+Rebecca mobilizes resources old and new—to create a substantive and appealing guide for this last push.
 We can do it.”

-Linda Hirshman, best-selling author: Sisters in Law: How Sandra Day O’Connor and Ruth Bader Ginsburg Went to the Supreme Court and Changed the World
+Linda Hirshman, author of Sisters in Law: How Sandra Day O’Connor and Ruth Bader Ginsburg Went to the Supreme Court and Changed the World

 After centuries of under-representation, the best bet for creating a system that is more fair is electing our first Madam President.
 Time for the fempire to strike back.

 The book club and discussion guide is available by download above.

 Portrait of young artist, Angelica Pozo, for Yes.
 She.
 Can. #VoteHerIn, and the women’s art that accompanies it, take many forms and in a variety of contexts.
 Angelica and I spoke to the ceramics community about the importance of equality for women in the arts.

 “Noted speaker and author on politics, women, leadership, and cultural change, Rebecca Sive, who moderated the 2019 conference Chipstone Session YES.
 SHE.
 CAN., is also a knowledgeable collector of studio ceramics, particularly by women potters and artists.
 Sive’s blog article on the 2019 Chipstone Session offers insight into the panel.”